 The problem of course is that most people don’t have the luxury of changing their lifestyle to suit the season; there are jobs to go to, kids to raise, relationships to keep alive.
 None of these things are amendable to sudden changes, and doing so would likely cause even deeper problems.
 It’s because of this that so much research is being done, and why so many people rely on special lights to help them get through the dark days of winter.

 What’s not so much discussed though, about SAD, is the sudden rebirth in spring.
-Most people who are affected by it find themselves suddenly surprised every year when spring comes around at how good they feel; as if it’s a condition they’d not ever expected to experience again.
+Most people, especially teenagers, who are affected by it find themselves suddenly surprised every year when spring comes around at how good they feel; as if it’s a condition they’d not ever expected to experience again.

 With so much press about the down side of SAD, very little attention has been given to the upside; such as the vast swarm of people who suddenly find themselves not only happier and more optimistic but filled with energy others who don’t ever experience the dark side of SAD, cannot fully comprehend.